maxthraxx/stratequeue/README.md

   - [⚠️ Disclaimer – No Investment Advice](#️-disclaimer--no-investment-advice)
   - [© License](#-license)

-## 🎯 The Magic: From Backtest to Live in One Command
+## 🎯 Quick-start: From Backtest to Live in One Command
 ### Your existing backtest:
 ```python
 class SMAStrategy(Strategy):